 Interested students must register for HIAA 1560A.

 ITAL 1580.
-Word, Image and Power in Renaissance Italy.
+Word, Image and Power in Early Modern Italy.

-This undergraduate lecture class is designed to introduce cultural and historical perspectives on Italy from Siena in the Middle Ages to Venice in the High Renaissance.
-Team taught by professors of Italian Literature, Art History and History, we will move across Italy and the centuries focusing on monuments of literature, art, architecture, and history through different disciplinary lenses.
+This undergraduate lecture class is designed to introduce cultural and historical perspectives on Italy from Siena in the Middle Ages to Renaissance Florence and the early modern Veneto.
+Team taught by professors of Italian Art History, History, and Literature, we will move across Italy and the centuries focusing on monuments of literature, art, architecture, and history through different disciplinary lenses.
 In English.
-WRIT

 ITAL 1590.
 Word, Media, Power in Modern Italy.